ducakar/TextureReplacer/README.md

 * 2.4
     - updated to work with stock female Kerbals
     - removed gender detection from names, `femaleNames` config option
+    - fixed all issues with game database reloading
 * 2.3.1
     - further improved IVA personalisation; it should now work with all mods
     - addition/removal of toolbar button is now done correctly